12 Eye-Catching Job Fair Ideas

 A standard 10×10 booth may be tight for some of your hiring companies.
 Consider that they’ll require ample room to display materials as well as to invite attendees inside, allowing them to have a brief conversation.
 There are no hard-fast rules for setup, so you can work with what your venue already has in most instances.
 A good workaround: build several lounge spaces in the exhibit area for those who would like to conduct more extensive interviews.
 Out of all these job fair ideas, this one should be a priority!

 6. Set up a print shop

 Print is still alive and kicking!
-A practical job fair idea is to offer kiosks for potential hires to quickly create and print calling cards to distribute to potential employers.
-Additionally, advertise that resumes can be printed from a flash drive on site for a fee.
-Yes, they should be prepared, but things happen.
+A practical job fair idea is to offer kiosks for potential hires to quickly create and print calling cards and resumes to distribute to potential employers.
+Additionally, advertise that guests can print their resumes from a flash drive on-site for a fee.
+Yes, they should have it on hand already, but things happen.
 Besides, think of all the time we’d save in our lives if we didn’t have to make that one last stop.

 No, not a toilet, although those should be well marked, too.
-Offer a charging station for a variety of phones, abundant water stations, comfortable seating, and refreshment break service.
+Offer a charging station for various phones, abundant water stations, comfortable seating, and refreshment break service.
 Include snack options that are fresh and light, nothing sticky or messy, and don’t forget to go heavy on decaffeinated beverages.
 Have a separate lounge for employers to avoid awkward interactions.
-Everyone needs to be able to take a breather and relax for a minute when they need to.
+Everyone should be able to take a breather and relax for a minute when they need to.

 Offer a giveaway at the door for both attendees and employers: a recycled bag filled with mints (no gum!), lip balm, hand sanitizer, mini first-aid kit, and a reusable water bottle.
-This is one of the more thoughtful job fair ideas.
+This is one of the more brilliant job fair ideas.
 Make sure you share the venue’s Wi-Fi password, too!
 Give your vendors an additional marketing opportunity: invite them to donate branded items.
 They’ll see the value in spreading the word and providing your attendees with something memorable.

 9. Snap headshots